danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 ## Saving Feedback

-Now that we have communication between Slack and the Rails app working to receive the form submission, we need to parse out the contents of the payload to save the user's retrospective feedback.
+Now that the communication between Slack and Rails is working to receive the form submission, the next step is to parse out the contents of the payload to save the user's retrospective feedback.

 The payload contains all the field names and corresponding values submitted by the user for the [custom modal we built in Part 3](../rails-slack-app-part3-slash-command-with-modal-response#respond-with-retro-feedback-modal), along with additional information such as the Slack team, user, trigger ID, and API application ID.
 Here is a condensed version of the payload for the test we submitted earlier: